 Let’s talk pacifiers!
-As expectant parents we often wonder whether we should introduce the pacifier, especially when we see toddlers walking around sucking on them or talking around them.
+As expectant parents, we often wonder whether we should introduce pacifiers for sleep when we know sometimes it can take years to finally wean from them.

 I was adamant that my kids would not have a pacifier, and then my son was born and had severe silent reflux and was often in a lot of pain.
 A community health nurse back in Australia suggested the pacifier to help soothe him and as a natural form of pain relief.
 I couldn’t deny my little man having something to comfort him.
-So the pacifier became a regular fixture in his mouth for the first 8 months.
+So the pacifier became a regular fixture in his mouth for the first 8 months, not only for sleep.

 I’m sure a lot of other parents have either been in my situation or needed it to be able to soothe to sleep so out came the pacifier.
 OR you may have decided from the outset that you wanted to introduce the pacifier.
 No judgments here!
 Pacifiers are a personal choice and we also have to do what we need to in order to help our babies keep calm and sleep.

 Today though I’m going to talk about the pros and cons of having and how to get rid of it when you’re ready, including my own personal story with my older son.